wanjikuKim-collab/Phase-3-React-Sinatra-Independent-Project/README.md

 This project is separated into two applications:

-- A React frontend, in the `rateflix-client` directory
+- A React frontend, in the `frontend` directory
-- A Sinatra backend, in the `rateflix-server` directory
+- A Sinatra backend, in the `backend` directory

 The focus of this project is **building a Sinatra API backend** that uses